 Red Hen Press, one of the few literary presses in the Los Angeles area, was founded in 1994 by Kate Gale and Mark E. Cull with the intention of keeping creative literature alive.
 Our focus as a literary press is to publish poetry, literary fiction, and nonfiction.
 Red Hen Press is committed to publishing work of literary excellence, supporting diversity, and promoting literacy in our local schools.
 We seek a community of readers and writers who are actively engaged in the essential human practice known as literature.

 Red Hen Press offers several literary awards each year, including the Benjamin Saltman Award.
 The winner of the Benjamin Saltman Award receives a cash prize in addition to publication of the winning poetry collection.
-Past judges include: Claduia Rankine, Robin Becker, Wanda Coleman, B.H.
+Past judges include: Claudia Rankine, Robin Becker, Wanda Coleman, B.H.
 Fairchild, Nick Flynn, Eloise Klein Healy, David St. John, Dorianne Laux, Thomas Lux, Philip Levine, Alicia Ostriker, James Ragan, Peggy Shumaker, and Quincy Troupe.
-The final judge for the 2011 Benjamin Saltman Award is David Mason.
 Other awards offered include the Red Hen Press Short Story Award and the Ruskin Art Club Poetry Award, both for publication in the Los Angeles Review.

 Red Hen Press is also committed to promoting literacy in the community.
 Beyond developing an appreciation of literature, we believe it is essential to our society to promote a readership that remains open and critically engaged in reading a variety of well-written, thought-provoking work.
 Our Writing in the Schools program brings writers into schools to run writing workshops and to read and discuss their work—promoting both literacy and creative expression among young people.
 We organize readings in schools, universities, libraries, and literary organizations.
 We donate books to a variety of organizations, including schools and facilities that educate at-risk youth.